dfkdream/ogage_go2/README.md

 ### Configuration auto-reloading
 Update the configuration and see the changes on the fly.
 No need to reboot the device.

+### Work in progress
+* Easy installation script.
+Just copy it into your ROMS directory, and install them with only a few button clicks.

 ### Future plans
 * Block key combination inputs, preventing other programs from misinterpreting them.
     * For example, currently, if I adjust the volume or brightness while a game is on, it moves the in-game cursor, which is a bit annoying to me.